edthena/policies/privacy.md

 laws, and by other state, federal and international laws relating to the collection and use of student data.
 We consider the information of student records to be highly confidential, and we utilize this data only to provide our Service and as permitted in this Privacy Policy and Terms of Use.
+We do not engage in targeted advertising based on information that we collect from students through the Service and we do not use collected information to amass student profiles except in furtherance of an educational purpose or as requested by the user.

 Edthena Users are solely responsible for assuring compliance with FERPA, COPPA and other privacy laws which may be applicable to the personal information of